 The registry fees for registering a trade mark vary according to the registry where the application is made, and the number of classes applied for.
 In the UK registry, the fee is £200 to apply in one class, and an additional £50 for each class applied for.
 Professional fees will also be payable for any advice and drafting carried out on your behalf.

-UK trade marks usually take about six to 12 months to register, though may be longer if another trader objects to the application.
-There is a 'fast-track' examination procedure that reduces the examination period to 10 business days, although there is a fee of £300 (on top of the standard application fees), and there is still a period during which another trader can object to the application - currently two months.
+UK trade marks usually take about four to six months to register, though may be longer if another trader objects to the application.
+There is an initial period during which another trader can object to the application - currently two months.

 Take advice on whether and where to register, and on the application - it is vital to get it right first time, as it cannot be amended once it is submitted.